mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 # Next Recommended Reading
-See how the matrix is in action using [Case Studies Page](/pages/case-studies-page.md)
+See how the matrix can be used via [Case Studies Page](/pages/case-studies-page.md)